niekvlessert/openmsx_tcl_vgm_export/README.md

 - Some defaults are in place; without any arguments it will record to music0001.vgm with PSG and MSX-Music enabled.
 - If music0001.vgm already exists it'll be music0002.vgm etc.
 - Enable different soundchips using tab completion: vgm_rec PSG MSX-Music MSX-Audio Moonsound SCC
+- You may specify another filename prefix using -prefix prefix
+- For example if you want to record for Moonsound using pa3_ as a prefix: vgmrec -prefix pa3_ Moonsound
 - If you want to end the active recording just type vgm_rec_end.
 This is required, without doing that the VGM file won't be written.
 - Play your file!
 - This just creates the raw VGM file, you need to split/compress/add tags/etc.